kurransingh/ATC3DGTracker/README.txt

     the LD_LIBRARY_PATH.

-* Support for medSAFE and trackSTAR / driveBAY in PointATC3DG.h uncomment the appropriate defination for the tracker you have
+* Support for medSAFE and trackSTAR / driveBAY

-#define BIRD_PRODUCT	0x4099 // medSAFE
-OR
-#define BIRD_PRODUCT    0x4101 // trakSTAR
-OR
-#define BIRD_PRODUCT    0x1008 // driveBAY2
-#define BIRD_VENDOR     0x21e2
+    the PointATC3DG class takes product and vendor IDs as arguments.
+    Known IDs are listed in the BirdVendor and BirdProduct enums in PointATC3DG.h.
+    Please refer to the test program for usage.

-    You can derive these ids with e.g. lsusb.
+    You can derive missing ids with e.g. lsusb.

 *libusb configuration: